 “And we’ve also, officially elected you as the Town Sheriff.
 Unanimous approval from the new Town Council,” Mindy said with a little extra pep in her voice like she was the one elected the new Town Sheriff.
 Parker stood frozen and in awe of the gesture.
 He accepted it graciously, and at his insistence, they all went to the Saloon to celebrate on him.
 Before he entered the Saloon, Parker paused, looked back at the Town lit by candlelight and thought to himself, I love this place.

-Before I get talking about the story and the takeaway idea, I’d like to say thank you for listening.
-If you’re new to this Podcast, I’d also recommend listening to the first episode, “The Toy Rocket” as it has a great message and lesson for getting you started on your journey towards whatever goals and dreams you’re working towards.
+Before I get talking about the story and the takeaway idea, I’d like to say thank you for listening (or reading).
+If you’re new to this podcast, I’d also recommend listening to the first episode, “The Toy Rocket” as it has a great message and lesson for getting you started on your journey towards whatever goals and dreams you’re working towards.

 But now, let’s talk about “The Missing Sheriff.”